 While the wedding tradition of a father “giving his daughter away” at her wedding is well known, many don’t know the origins or meaning of this practice.
 The custom stems from a time when arranged marriages were the most common.
 Throughout this practice, it wasn’t uncommon for the bride’s father to be very present.
 Doing so ensured that the husband-to-be wouldn’t back out of the arrangement.
 This, added to the transaction of a dowry being given to the groom’s family by the bride’s father, meant that walking her down the aisle was an acting of giving her away.
 It could even be viewed as a transfer of a financial burden (hence, the dowry).

 In modern ceremonies, if a bride walks down the aisle with her father, it’s instead viewed as supportive and respectful of her marriage.
 The same, of course, can be said for sons and non-binary individuals.
 For parents, it’s a “letting go,” as apposed to a “giving away.”

 The processional order—or the sequence in which the wedding party and their families head down the aisle—is often an important moment for the wedding ceremony.
-After months of preparation, it’s the bride and groom’s big debut.
+After months of preparation, the wedding march is the bride and groom’s big debut.